 Step 2: Stage Your Home

-If you want to host a successful open house as a realtor, you have to create an environment that will appeal to the greatest amount of potential buyers.
-New realtors are often uncertain about how to proceed with staging the home for an open house, but continue to think of your specific buyers and what will appeal to them the most.
+If you want to host a successful open house as a real estate agent, you have to create an environment that will appeal to the greatest amount of potential buyers.
+New real estate agents are often uncertain about how to proceed with staging the home for an open house, but continue to think of your specific buyers and what will appeal to them the most.

 There are so many ways to show buyers the potential of the property, even if the house is currently vacant.
 Staging is instrumental for maximum impact.
 Staging your home can include such things as making visible repairs, cleaning and emptying rooms and closets, repainting in neutral colors, and generally making the home as impersonal as possible.

 Many agents will show a vacant home, believing the only alternative is furniture rental, which can be costly and time-consuming to arrange.
 While staging companies and furniture rentals have their place in hosting a successful open house, many times you can get the benefits to staging without the hassle with virtual services.